Siege of İnegöl

-The siege of İnegöl took place between Agios Nikolaos, the governor of the fort, and the Kayı army under the command of Turgut Alp.
+The Siege of İnegöl took place between Agios Nikolaos, the governor of the fort, and the Kayı army under the command of Turgut Alp.
 This conquest was one of the first conquests in Ottoman history after the siege of Kulaca Hisar.
 After the end of the siege, Tekfur Nikolaos was executed by Turgut Alp.
 The conquest took place in 1299.
 This battle triggered the Battle of Bapheus, where the Byzantines attempted to reconquer the lost territory, which in turn led to the Siege of Bursa eventually leading to the establishment of the Ottoman Beylik.

 Prelude

-Tensions had been rising between the Tekfur of İnegöl, Ayos Nikolaos, and Kayı Bey Osman I, which resulted in several clashes at Ermenlibeli and the Battle Of Domanic, both of which resulted in Kayi victories (though with heavy losses including Osman I's brother Saru Batu Savcı Bey and his son Koca Saruhan Bey).
+Tensions had been rising between the Tekfur of İnegöl, Ayos Nikolaos, and Kayı Bey Osman I, which resulted in several clashes at Mount Armenia and the Domaniç, both of which resulted in Kayi victories (though with heavy losses including Osman I's brother Saru Batu Savcı Bey and his son Koca Saruhan Bey).
 Osman, in retaliation, conquered the fort of Kulaca Hisar, which was under the Nikolaos's dominion.